8th - 14th February 2019 Fully Booked

 Guided by award-winning nature photographer Erez Marom, you will indeed feel the northern spirits in this wonderful, pristine location.

 The group will meet in the afternoon in the town of Leknes, where you can fly from Oslo in a comfortable morning flight (see below for flight recommendation).
 You will be picked up from the airport and driven to our hotel.
-After a quick introduction, we'll hop on our spacious minibus, leave our suitcases in the hotel and go straight to shoot the sunset in one of the spectacular beaches in the area (depends on arrival times).
+After a quick introduction, we'll hop on our spacious van, leave our suitcases in the hotel and go straight to shoot the sunset in one of the spectacular beaches in the area (depends on arrival times).
 We'll eat a beautiful locally-made dinner at the hotel and discuss the plans for the days ahead.

 The Reine area is a paradise for winter photography, and a very typical Norwegian fishing area.
 Spectacular mountains such as the triangular Olstind and the towering Festhæltinden are accompanied by red and orange fishing cabins, to make up unique winter scenery.
 Reine looks amazing in any weather conditions, but snow can add a lot to the winter atmosphere, and make everything even more magical.
 If we're lucky, we might catch some golden sunrise light or even pink Alpenglow on the mountains.